m7mdcc/skypebot/README.md

 ## Contributing

 The Skypebot is an open source project, and pull requests are welcome.
-Ideally, bug fixes and new features should be supported by unit tests, and PSR-2 coding style is preferred.
+Ideally, bug fixes and new features should be supported by specs, and PSR-2 coding style is preferred.

 ## License and Author